bioacoustic-ai/bacpipe/README.md

 nvidia-nvtx-cu12==12.5.39
 ```

-Or simply run `uv pip install -r requirements_tf_gpu.txt`

-### OPTIONAL: Add other model checkpoints that are not included by default.

-Download the ones that are available from [here](https://github.com/bioacoustic-ai/bacpipe/tree/main/bacpipe/pipelines) and create directories corresponding to the pipeline-names and place the checkpoints within them.
+## Model checkpoints are downloaded automatically.

+Model checkpoints will be downloaded automatically.
+Once you run `bacpipe.play()`, it will automatically download models that were included but are not yet available locally.
+Models are downloaded from [this huggingface repo](https://huggingface.co/datasets/vskode/bacpipe_models/tree/main).

 ## Test the installation was successful